 Subtypes of Avian Influenza

 There are many different subtypes of influenza A viruses.
 These subtypes differ and are classified based on a combination of two groups of proteins on the surface of the influenza A virus: hemagglutinin or “H” proteins, of which there are 16 (H1-H16), and neuraminidase or “N” proteins, of which there are 9 (N1-N9).
 Many different combinations of “H” and “N” proteins are possible.
 Each combination is considered a different subtype, and can be further broken down into different strains.
-AI viruses are further classified by their pathogenicity—the ability of a particular virus strain to produce disease in domestic chickens.
-Highly pathogenic avian influenza (HPAI) virus strains are extremely infectious, often fatal to domestic poultry, and can spread rapidly from flock to flock.
-Low pathogenicity avian influenza (LPAI) virus strains occur naturally in wild migratory waterfowl and shorebirds, usually without causing illness.
+Avian influenza viruses are further classified by their pathogenicity—the ability of a particular virus strain to produce disease in domestic chickens.
+HPAI virus strains are extremely infectious, often fatal to domestic poultry, and can spread rapidly from flock to flock.
+Low pathogenic avian influenza (LPAI) virus strains occur naturally in wild migratory waterfowl and shorebirds, usually without causing illness.

 The avian influenza viruses that cause concern in poultry and wild birds are HPAI viruses and any virus designated as H5 or H7, because H5 and H7 viruses have the capability to convert from LPAI to HPAI.
 HPAI is considered a notifiable avian influenza (NAI), and when found in a country, the World Organization of Animal Health (OIE) must be alerted.